HARRY KANE is about as English as as a footballer can get, right? Wrong!

 — Tottenham Hotspur-US (@Spurs_US) December 15, 2017

 Spurs were already 3-0 up by the time Kane scored in front of a crowd of around 8,000 fans.
-That goal came in the 91st minute – the same minute he scored his World Cup winner over Tunisia.
+That goal came in the 91st minute – the same minute he scored his World Cup winner over Tunisia in 2018.

 2. His grandfather is buried in Ireland